tonyleelyy/OpenCore-Hackintosh-Dell-G3-3579/README.md

 > Although the project has been completely separated from the support of [CerteKim](https://github.com/CerteKim)'s [Dell-G3-3579-Hackintosh-OpenCore](https://github.com/CerteKim/Dell-G3-3579-Hackintosh-OpenCore), but I still want to thank him.
 Without his support there would be no such project.

 ## Update
+- 2020-04-21:

+  Add EFI for intall in Release, which changed `ShowPicker` and `Timeout`.
+No other differences between these two files.
+No need to update if you use Release v2.0.

 - 2020-04-13:

   WiFi works again.
 Instruction down below.